General Laboratory Guidelines

 Proper specimen labeling is required to protect patients from adverse consequences of errors due to improper labeling and to meet laboratory accreditation requirements.
 Always label specimens while still in the presence of the patient/at the bedside.The following policy for unacceptably labeled specimens will be enforced:

-- The specimen will be considered unacceptably labeled if the specimen arrives in the laboratory where the name on the specimen differs from the name on the requisition or extra labels, or if more than one patient’s specimens are contained in one bag.
+2. The specimen will be considered unacceptably labeled if the specimen arrives in the laboratory where the information on the specimen differs from the information on the requisition or extra labels.

 Stool collection guide